When Is the Best Time to Use a Body Scrub?March 06, 2023

 What Method Should You Use?

-Ultimately, it all comes down to preference.
+Ultimately, it all comes down to personal preference.
 “There are really no major drawbacks to doing it one way versus the other,” says Holmes.
-Whatever you choose, just be sure to use both a body wash (every time you shower) and a body scrub (one to two times per week) in your routine, as they both have very different uses but are necessary for skin that is clean and smooth.
+Whatever order you choose, be sure to use both a body wash (every time you shower) and a body scrub (one to two times per week) in your routine, as they both have very different uses but are necessary for clean and smooth skin.

 Photo: Chaunte Vaughn